 However, regardless of distance or idealism, the truth is that the in-laws are still just a phone call away; being married is not just a relationship between two people, but a meeting of two families.
 While it's true when we marry our spouse we also marry our husband’s family, setting boundaries that are appropriate with our husband's family is still a key part of building a marriage that will last a long time.
 If boundaries aren't in place, other people, including the mother in law, father in law, or other family members can cross those boundaries and intrude in the marriage.

 This website is owned and operated by BetterHelp, who receives all fees associated with the platform.

-It can be hard when you feel "My husband lets his family disrespect me!"
+It can be hard when you feel that your husband doesn't stand up for you when you feel disrespected by his family.
 It is obviously a bad thing for a son to love and care for his family; a husband’s strong relationship with his parents can not only nourish but positively inform a marriage and see to its longevity.
 After all, a man may be more likely to respect his wife and treat her with honor when that's how he views and treats his mother.
 Additionally, there may be times when it’s only appropriate that a husband is choosing his family over his spouse -- lots of unforeseen family emergencies can arise that can demand a son’s attention.

 However, when the boundaries are weak, and a man's wife is consistently not his priority, it can prove to be a significant hitch in married life especially if you have a disrespectful husband.
 While it’s not always realistic for a wife to expect her husband’s undivided attention, it can be especially hurtful when it feels like she’s not getting her due at all, or as though their relationship might be falling to the wayside.